 This research aims to highlight the current state of the private equity market in Africa, and trends in prices paid for private equity assests over time.

 learn moreMany of the drivers of price changes are unobservable, so it is often difficult to interpret changes over time.
+We assess the data available.

 learn moreWhen looking at the prices for private equity assets in South Africa and Africa and the landscape that influences it, we can see market fundamentals reflected.